Budget 2016: Are we heading in the right direction

 On the eve of a double-dissolution election campaign, the Turnbull government released a restrained Budget with few surprises, not least because much of the detail had already been leaked.

 But drilling down into the implications of changes to company, personal tax and superannuation provoked a lively discussion among the expert panel at the annual UNSW Business School Budget Roundtable, hosted by BusinessThink and streamed live from the Museum of Sydney.
-A podcast of the event is available at the bottom of this article.

 The panel from UNSW Business School comprised economics professor Richard Holden; scientia professor and director of the ARC Centre of Excellence in Population Ageing Research, John Piggott; professor Neil Warren and associate professor Fiona Martin, both from the school of taxation and business law.